Global Convergence of Policy Gradient for Entropy Regularized Linear-Quadratic Control with Multiplicative Noise: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) is a subfield of machine learning that focuses on training agents to make sequential decisions by interacting with dynamic environments.
+Reinforcement learning (RL) is a subfield of machine learning that focuses on training agents to make sequential decisions by interacting with dynamic environments.
 Unlike supervised learning, which relies on labeled datasets, RL agents learn through trial and error, guided by a reward signal that quantifies the desirability of their actions \cite{Sutton2018RL}.
-The ultimate goal is to discover an optimal policy—a mapping from states to actions which maximizes the cumulative long-term rewards.
-In recent years, RL has revolutionized the field, achieving human-level performance in domains ranging from game playing \cite{Silver2017} to robotics \cite{Kobor2013}, and autonomous driving \cite{Kiran2022}.
+The primary goal is to discover an optimal policy—a mapping from states to actions which maximizes the cumulative long-term rewards.
+In recent years, RL has achieved remarkable success, attaining human-level performance in domains such as game playing \cite{Silver2017}, robotics \cite{Kobor2013}, and autonomous driving \cite{Kiran2022}.

 Optimal control theory seeks to design control policies that maximize a predefined performance criterion for dynamic systems.
-RL and optimal control are naturally aligned in their fundamental principles as both approaches incorporate decision-making considerations.
-However, traditional optimal control requires complete knowledge of all environmental parameters to make decisions.
-Obtaining such precise parameters is infeasible in real-world scenarios, making the application of optimal control particularly challenging.
-RL based control in situations where the system parameters are unknown has achieved significant success in recent years.
-Linear-quadratic (LQ) control problem, as one of the most fundamental problems in control theory, has attracted considerable attention and has been extensively studied in the RL based control literature.
-For example, in the continues time setting, Wang and Zhou \cite{Wang2020} adopt the RL method to solve mean–variance portfolio problem, Wang et,al. \cite{Wang2020b} carry out a complete theoretical analysis of RL based LQ control problem, Li et al. \cite{Na2023} employ a policy iteration RL approach to investigate LQ mean-field control problems over an infinite horizon.
+RL and optimal control are naturally aligned in their fundamental principles as both approaches incorporate dynamical decision-making considerations.
+However, traditional optimal control methods require complete knowledge of all environmental parameters , which is often infeasible in real-world applications.
+RL-based control methods have thus gained prominence for scenarios with unknown system parameters.
+LQ control problem, as one of the most fundamental problems in the control theory, has attracted considerable attention and has been extensively studied in the RL based control literature.
+For example, in continues time settings, Wang and Zhou \cite{Wang2020} adopt the RL method to solve mean–variance portfolio problem, Wang et, al. \cite{Wang2020b} carry out a complete theoretical analysis of RL based LQ control problem, Li et, al. \cite{Na2022tac, Na2023} employ a policy iteration RL approach to investigate LQ and mean-field LQ control problems over an infinite horizon.